boydavidtaga/neiro.io/_posts/2018-06-19-elixir-continious-integration-with-circleci.md

 CircleCI 2.0.
 This platform is flexible and fast enough to make your continious integration bright and shiny.

-If you want to discover even more then let's read [CircleCI 2.0 documentation](https://circleci.com/docs/2.0/) and [Elixir Language Guide](https://circleci.com/docs/2.0/language-elixir/).
+If you want to discover even more on the topic then let's read [CircleCI 2.0 documentation](https://circleci.com/docs/2.0/) and [Elixir Language Guide](https://circleci.com/docs/2.0/language-elixir/).

-Happy hacking, anyone!
+Happy hacking, everyone!